Diegowh/diegowh/README.md

 # 💫 About Me:
 I'm Diego, a software developer from Spain.
-Always working on some project or learning something new!
+I do enjoy learning or working on new projects!
 - 👨🏽‍💻 Currently working as a freelancer
 - 🎿 Learning Kotlin & Android Development.
 - 🌱 Looking for some open source projects to colab on.